Category Archives: Spiritual Guides and How To’s

 But it will be so good to let go of what does not serve us anymore.

 We will know when we have found our real spiritual path because we will become consumed.
-Unseen forces from the other side reach over and pull us in.
+Unseen forces from the other side, alerted by our desire to evolve, reach over and pull us in.
 We become enamored, star-struck, empowered, entranced, lured, unstable, dismembered, turned inside out, renewed..but under it all our drive is our hunger for wholeness, for love, for deep communion with the blessed compassionate spirits.
 For soul food.
 As we are dragged into the shadow, we are taught ruthlessly about our own imbalances.
-We are faced with a choice, find our strength and spiritual allies or die.
+We are faced with a choice: find our strength and spiritual allies or die.
 Die a spiritual death, die in our purpose.. die a long death of acceptance or a short one of physical illness.
 If we are going to die, we might as well die all the way, forget who we are and come out the other side to live in the light of awareness and wisdom of love.

 And when time has passed and we have known all that we can know, we return to the shadows, delving for more.